 Gelatin contains important amino acids that support joint health.

-Summary: The amino acids in bone broth help support joint health, and consuming it may help lessen the symptoms of arthritis.
+The amino acids in bone broth help support joint health, and consuming it may help lessen the symptoms of osteoarthritis.

-Summary: The gelatin in bone broth has been shown to promote feelings of fullness.
+The gelatin in bone broth has been shown to help promote feelings of fullness.
 Consuming it on a regular basis may reduce calorie intake and lead to weight loss over time.

-One study found that taking 3 grams of glycine before bed significantly improved the quality of sleep in individuals who have difficulty sleeping (16).
+One older study found that taking 3 grams of glycine before bed significantly improved the quality of sleep in individuals who had difficulty sleeping.

 Therefore, drinking bone broth could have similar benefits.

-Summary: Glycine has been shown to promote sleep.
-Taking it before bed may improve quality of sleep, mental function and memory.
+Glycine has been shown to promote sleep.
+Taking it before bed may help improve the quality of sleep, mental function, and memory.

 Here are some additional tips for making and consuming bone broth.